heroui-inc/heroui-cli/README.md

 ### Add

 1. Add HeroUI components to your project.
-2. Add Hero Chat codebase to your project.
+2. Add HeroUI Chat codebase to your project.

 #### Features

 > 1. Auto add the missing required `dependencies` to your project
 > 2. Auto add the required `tailwindcss.config.js` configuration to your project
 > 3. Detect whether using pnpm, if so, add the required configuration to your `.npmrc` file
-> 4. Add Hero Chat codebase to your project
+> 4. Add HeroUI Chat codebase to your project

 ```bash
 heroui add [targets...] [options]